 - Neo-Geo Pocket/Color

-Since the features supported in the Bizhawk NES Emulator are a bit extensive than your average NES emulator, we have compiled a full list of options you will be able to exploit below.
+Since the features supported in the Bizhawk NES Emulator are a bit more extensive than your average Nintendo emulator pc, we have compiled a complete list of options you can exploit below.

 - Controller and hotkey mapping options

 - Joypad support (for both controller and hotkeys)